weimutter6688/user-info/README.md

 ## Accessing the Application

 *   Open your web browser and navigate to `http://localhost:3000`.
-*   The frontend will connect to the backend API running on `http://127.0.0.1:8001`.
+*   The frontend connects to the backend API (ensure the backend URL and port used in the frontend code match where the backend is running, e.g., `http://127.0.0.1:8001`).

 ---